LeaVerou/prettier-plugin-space-before-function-paren/README.md

 A prettier plugin to add a space before function parentheses for function definitions (but not function calls) in JS.
 **Requires Prettier 3.0.0 or later.**

-> [!CAUTION]
-> Work in Progress.
-Published in case others want to help.

 ## Installation

 ```